OpenKore/openkore/openkore/trunk/README.txt

 ### OpenKore 1.9.4 (beta)
 =========================

+Credits:
+- johnny: Fix for headgear display.
+- skseo, gksmf0615: kRO support update.
+- piroJOKE: Field updates.

+Important changes:
 - kRO support (February 25 2007) has been fixed.
 - OpenKore Webstart has been removed.
 The experiment turned out to be unsuccessful.

 Bug fixes:
 - Headgears are now detected correctly.

-Credits:
-- johnny: Fix for headgear display.
-- skseo, gksmf0615: kRO support update.

 New commands:
 - Added more GM Commands